Chapter 2 : Recovering.

 "You'll need to keep taking your calming potion each morning," she told her, "and I want you to come and see me every evening for at least a week and I'll give you something to help you sleep.
 After that, we'll see."

 She was already feeling slightly shaky, despite the calming draught she'd just taken.
 Leaving the hospital wing felt like stepping out into a hostile world, one she was far from sure she was ready to face.

-Demelza settled down by the fire, still feeling slightly on edge.
-Before the day was out, she knew she was going to have to face people again.
-And on Monday, she'd have to return to classes.
+She settled down by the fire, still feeling slightly on edge.
+Before the day was out, she knew she'd have to face people again.
+And that on Monday, she'd have to return to classes.
 That, however, was something she wasn't going to think about just yet.
 Imagining the crowds of students returning after class was bad enough.